Myrish villa © FFG

 Location and Layout

-Walled Myr is located on the "heel" of Essos, where an ancient Valyrian dragonroad on the mainland meets the Sea of Myrth.
+Walled Myr is located on the fertile "heel" of Essos, where an ancient Valyrian dragonroad on the mainland meets the Sea of Myrth.
 The mercantile port's inhabitants have no established faith.
 Temples and shrines for many different gods can be found along the waterfronts and streets.
-R'hllor is worshipped in Myr as well.
+R'hllor is worshipped at a red temple in Myr as well.
 Myrish ships have sailed the narrow sea for hundreds of years.

 Myr is ruled by a conclave of magisters, chosen from amongst the most wealthy and noble men of the city.
 The magisters give lavishly to passing Dothraki khals to prevent their khalasars from sacking the city.

 The Myrmen fight often with Tyrosh and Lys over the Disputed Lands, though they will not risk the lives of their citizens in this, preferring to hire free companies instead.
 Myrmen often use crossbows, and bravos can be found in Myr as well.
 Myrish pirates often have nests in the Stepstones.

 Myr is considered to be among the most advanced of the Free Cities, and is famed for its arts and learning.
 Their main exports are finished goods, such as carpets and lace.
 The best glass and lenses come from Myr, and lenscrafters from Myr are considered to be without equal in all the world.
 Myrish lenses are known to have been used in in Winterfell and Castle Black.